 - Infection Spreading throughout Body

-Due to the fact that chronic infection of the sinuses usually comes from the gut, infected and toxic posterior teeth, or as a response to allergens, treatment should include normalizing gut function (see Gastrointestinal disorders), eliminating allergies (see allergy elimination), avoiding allergens and eliminating infection in teeth and gums (see Biologic Dentistry).
+Due to the fact that chronic infection of the sinuses usually comes from the gut, infected and toxic posterior teeth, or as a response to allergens, treatment should include normalizing gut function (see Gastrointestinal disorders), and eliminating allergies (see allergy elimination).

-Additional treatment should include immune-system enhancement, body detoxification (see detoxification), manual sinus-drainage therapies including osteopathy and neurocranial restructuring (pressure to open sinuses for drainage) and a special neural therapy sinus infection series (see neural therapy).
+Additional treatment should include immune boosting therapies, body detoxification (see detoxification), manual sinus-drainage therapies including osteopathy and neurocranial restructuring (pressure to open sinuses for drainage).
 Not only is it important to treat the sinus infection and congestion but to eliminate the underlying cause of the sinusitis.